-Approximately 160 million vehicle tires were produced in 2012, approximately 4% less than the number produced in 2011.
-The amount of rubber that was used for tires also declined by approximately 5%.
-The tire industry has largely recovered from the downturn it suffered after the global financial crisis in the autumn of 2008, but it still has not returned to the levels of 2008.
+Approximately 160 million vehicle tires were produced in 2013, approximately 2% less than the number produced in 2011.
+The amount of rubber that was used for tires also declined by approximately 2%.
+The tire industry has largely recovered from the downturn it suffered after the global financial crisis, but it still has not returned to pre-crisis levels.

 Japan introduced a tire labeling system in January 2010.
-One of the trends seen in tire technologies in 2012 was an intensification of technological development to further enhance the environmental friendliness and economic efficiency of tires, as well as to improve the fundamental safety aspect of tires.
-Fuel-efficient tires continued to grow in popularity.
+One of the trends seen in tire technologies since then has been an intensification of technological development to further enhance the environmental friendliness and economic efficiency of tires, as well as to improve fundamental safety aspects.
+Fuel-efficient tires have continued to grow in popularity.

-The trends in tire regulations were seen clearly in Europe, where regulations for a new tire labeling system were put into effect in November 2012.
-This requires all tires to display a special label with information about tire performance in three areas: tire rolling resistance, external tire noise, and wet braking performance.
-The tire labels will display ratings and grades that indicate how well the tire performs in each of these areas.
+Europe has provided a good example of tire regulation trends.
+Regulations for a new tire labeling system were put into effect in November 2012, requiring all tires to display a special label with information about tire performance in three areas: tire rolling resistance, external tire noise, and wet braking performance.
+The tire labels display ratings and grades that indicate how well the tire performs in each of these areas.
 Similar regulations have also been put into effect in South Korea, where tires for passenger vehicles must now be labeled with the grades the tires for rolling resistance and wet braking performance (as of December 2012) and the required minimum level of performance (as of December 2013).